dubo-dubon-duponey/homekit-alsa/README.md

 Probably your card is not the first one we found and/or your device is not "Digital".

 ```
-# Figure out from this what is your card number, and device name:
+# Figure out from this what is your card number:
 ./homekit-alsa list

+# Ultimately, dig into what amixer is reporting (from alsa-utils)

 # Confirm you got the right card and device by setting the volume manually:
-./homekit-alsa --card 3 --device Something volume 75
+./homekit-alsa set --card 3 --device Something volume 75

 # Now register (with the right card and device)
-./homekit-alsa register --card 0 --device Digital --name "Super Speaker" --pin 87654312
+./homekit-alsa register --card 3 --device Something --name "Super Speaker" --pin 87654312
 ```

 Fire-up that iPhone.
 Launch the Home app.
 Add the accessory.